For a quote on any of these services, please click on the CONTACT tab.

 Academic papers, book chapters, and books in the social sciences, humanities, and health.

-Literature, screenplays, documentary scripts, project proposals, CD inserts, photography, and architecture.
+Fiction, screenplays, documentary scripts, project proposals, CD inserts, photography, and architecture.

 Certified translations of documents as required for purposes such as application to US colleges and universities; recognition and validation of Brazilian educational degrees; and immigration and naturalization.
 Examples of such documents include: school transcripts; diplomas; non-degree graduate certificates; syllabuses; birth, marriage, and death certificates; and driver's licenses.
 All translations are accompanied by a statement of certification and the ATA seal, with link to www.atanet.org/verify (enter 448926 to verify my credential).